vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 ### Risk Vector 1: Censorship & User Assets Security

 This section revolves around the security of user funds on Accumulate.
-For this, we based our analysis on metrics from this [Consensys research piece](https://consensys.net/research/measuring-blockchain-decentralization/) to determine the level of network decentralisation and therefore to assess the "rug-ability" (i.e. the extend of censorship resistance).
+For this, we based our analysis on metrics from this [Consensys research piece](https://consensys.net/research/measuring-blockchain-decentralization/) to determine the level of network decentralisation and therefore to assess the "rug-ability" (i.e. the extent of censorship resistance).

 #### Consensus Algorithm

+*Note: As of this writing, Accumulate has not fully implemented its consensus algorithm as outlined in the whitepaper.
+The network currently operates as a hybrid proof of stake/proof of authority chain.
+Validators on the network are whitelisted and all 44 validators have equal weight in achieving consensus.
+There is an early version of staking and stake delegation, but there is not yet an automated process for slashing.
+Stakers can not unstake until an upgrade that is planned for end of May.*

-Accumulate Network uses a Delegated Proof of Stake System.
+Accumulate Network is building a Delegated Proof of Stake System.
 In essence, this means that tokenholders delegate their ACME to specific validators which propose new blocks and validate transactions.
 Each Validator runs the [Tendermint Consensus Algorithm](https://docs.tendermint.com/v0.34/introduction/what-is-tendermint.html#consensus-overview).
 Tendermint is a Byzantine Fault Tolerant (BFT) consensus algorithm designed by [Jae Kwon (2014)](https://tendermint.com/static/docs/tendermint.pdf) to provide a high degree of security and consistency in a decentralized network.
 At a high level, the Tendermint algorithm works as follows:

 1. Validators are responsible for proposing new blocks and verifying transactions.
 A set of validators is selected through a Byzantine fault-tolerant consensus algorithm that ensures a certain level of decentralization and security.
 2. A new block is proposed by one of the validators, who must then broadcast the proposal to the rest of the validators.